 Share a relatable story from your own career that aligns with the previous topic.
 What happened?
 What did you do?
 How did it turn out?
 Ask Mentees if they have any to share.

-Procurement Pickle of the Month.
-Choose a scenario that describes an ethical, technical, judgement based, people management, supplier/client relations etc… and ask what they would do and facilitate the discussion.
+Procurement/MM Pickle of the Month.
+Choose a scenario that describes an ethical, technical, judgement based, people management, supplier/client relations situation etc… and ask what they would do and facilitate the discussion.
 Let them know what you would do or have done and why.

 Open the floor- Anything anyone wants to discuss?
 Career advancement?
 Dilemmas?